 What is zoledronic acid?

-Zometa and Reclast are two different brands of zoledronic acid.
+Reclast and Zometa are two different brands of zoledronic acid.

-The Zometa brand of zoledronic acid is used to treat high blood levels of calcium caused by cancer (hypercalcemia of malignancy).
+Zometa is used to treat high blood levels of calcium caused by cancer (also called hypercalcemia of malignancy).
 Zometa also treats multiple myeloma (a type of bone marrow cancer) or bone cancer that has spread from elsewhere in the body.

 Zoledronic acid may also be used for purposes not listed in this medication guide.

-You should not use zoledronic acid if you are allergic to it.
+You should not be treated with zoledronic acid if you are allergic to it.

-You also should not use Reclast if you have:
+You also should not receive Reclast if you have:

-To make sure zoledronic acid is safe for you, tell your doctor if you have:
+To make sure zoledronic acid is safe for you, tell your doctor if you have ever had:

 In rare cases, this medicine may cause bone loss (osteonecrosis) in the jaw.
 Symptoms include jaw pain or numbness, red or swollen gums, loose teeth, or slow healing after dental work.
 The longer you use zoledronic acid, the more likely you are to develop this condition.

 Osteonecrosis of the jaw may be more likely if you have cancer or received chemotherapy, radiation, or steroids.
 Other risk factors include blood clotting disorders, anemia (low red blood cells), and a pre-existing dental problem.